img

 Registered Veterinary Technician

 I graduated from Ridgetown College in 2018, and that summer I gained my registered status by passing the Veterinary Technician National Exam.
-I previously worked at Chicopee Hills during the summer of 2017 as an Assistant to the RVT and I returned to work as an RVT.
+I previously worked at Chicopee Hills during the summer of 2017 as an Assistant to the RVT and in 2019 I returned to work as an RVT.

 • Photo of Jade